-Collaboration firm Syncplicity has been chosen by Siemens for one of the largest enterprise file share and sync projects ever undertaken, covering 330,000 employees spread acrooss 150 countries.
+Collaboration firm Syncplicity by Axway has been chosen by Siemens for one of the largest enterprise file share and sync projects ever undertaken, covering 330,000 employees spread acrooss 150 countries.

 The German manufacturer had previously relied on a scattered network of small datacentres and file servers, holding three petabytes of data in total.

 However, Siemens found this infrastructure unable to support modern enterprise collaboration, and took the decision to replace it as part of the company's digital transformation.

 Working with Syncplicity by Axway, Siemens consolidated all of this information into a private cloud made up of four global datacentres, all running EMC's Elastic Cloud Storage - an object-based, software-defined cloud storage platform.

 Jon Huberman, CEO of Syncplicity by Axway, told Cloud Pro there were three main reasons Siemens chose his company over rival offerings: the way that it syncs; the fact it is a hybrid offering, so it can run on a company's private cloud; and its ability to scale.